Tuesday, December 2, 2008

 • and actually walk the AST nodes (:node() and :list()).

 I won't go into a painstaking description of each of these methods, and the source file above is extensively commented anyway.
 The only noteworthy point is the way :node() works: its job is to properly generate source from an AST node, and it does so by delegating to a method specialized for the given node's tag.
 That's one of those cases where Lua's "Everything is a table" paradygm is useful: an AST whose tag is "Foo" is going to be rendered by a method synth:Foo(ast, ...).
 There's no need to establish an explicit tag->method association, the method's name is the association.
 So :node() dispatches nodes to those specialized methods, which perform series of calls to :acc(), :nl(), :nlindent(), :nldedent()), :node() and :list().
+Now Lua supports some syntax sugar, and there are some patterns which should be recognized and printed in a nicer way:

 • "foo['bar']" should be printed "foo.bar" when bar is a valid identifier name;